-EXP Services Inc. (EXP) is pleased to present the results of the geotechnical investigation completed at 1136 Gabriel Street, Ottawa, Ontario, completed in support of site plan approval for a proposed residential development.
-Terms and conditions of this assignment were outlined in EXP Services Inc. (EXP) proposal OTT-23014181-G0 dated May 28, 2024.
-Authorization to proceed with this work was provided on June 6, 2024, by Pulse Societies Ltd via Po Number GBR-PO-100205-212.
-This report supersedes the geotechnical report submitted on July 31, 2024.
+EXP Services Inc. (EXP) is pleased to present the results of the geotechnical investigation completed at 1108 Maisonneuve Street, Ottawa, Ontario, completed in support of site plan approval for a proposed residential development.
+Terms and conditions of this assignment were outlined in EXP Services Inc. (EXP) proposal number OTT-23014181-I0 dated May 28, 2024.
+Authorization to proceed with this work was provided on June 6, 2024, by Pulse Societies Ltd via P.O.
+Number MSN-PO-100205-212.
+This report supersedes the geotechnical report submitted on December 19, 2024.

 It is our understanding that the existing residence at the site is to be demolished to allow for the construction of a new apartment building.
-The architectural drawing set for the proposed development, dated September 20, 2024, and prepared by Lalande and Doyle Architects Inc. (L+D), indicates that the residence will be a four (4) storey structure with one basement level and have an approximate footprint area of 326 m2.
-The finished floor elevation (FFE) of the basement is indicated as Elevation 63.43 m.
-The building will also include an elevator shaft and a mechanical room with a FFE of Elevation 61.90 m.
+The architectural drawing set for the proposed development, dated September 19, 2024, and prepared by Lalande and Doyle Architects Inc. (L+D), indicates that the residence will be a four (4) storey structure with one basement level and have an approximate footprint area of 329 m2.
+The finished floor elevation (FFE) of the basement is indicated as Elevation 62.38 m.
+The building will also include an elevator shaft and a mechanical room with a FFE of Elevation 60.81 m.
 No underside of footing (USF) elevations were available at the time of this report and it has been assumed that footings will be approximately at 0.6 m below the FFE elevations.
-Therefore, the USF elevation of footings below the basement slab are assumed to be at Elevation 62.8 m and the USF elevation of footings below the mechanical room/elevator shaft are assumed to be at Elevation 61.3 m.
+Therefore, the USF elevation of footings below the basement slab are assumed to be at Elevation 61.8 m and the USF elevation of footings below the mechanical room/elevator shaft are assumed to be at Elevation 60.2 m.
 The development will also include new surface parking spaces and an access laneway to the south and to the west of the proposed building, respectively.

-The EXP grading plan, drawing C200, dated October 21, 2024, indicates a proposed grade raise of up to 0.2 m.
-The drawing also indicates that a retaining wall is being proposed inside property line along the boundaries with the neighboring properties.
-The retaining wall will typically be 0.4 m above the grade of the surrounding properties, with sections extending as high as 0.7 m above the surrounding properties.
+The EXP grading plan, drawing C200, dated October 4, 2024, indicates a proposed grade raise of up to 0.36 m.
+A grade raise of 0.97 m is also proposed at the northern extent of the property where an existing ditch is being infilled to match the surrounding grade.
+The drawing also indicates that a retaining wall is being proposed inside the western property line as well as inside the western half of the southern property line.
+The retaining wall is proposed to extend approximately 0.5 m above the grade of the surrounding properties.

-The EXP site servicing plan, drawing C100, dated October 21, 2024, indicates that a new watermain and sanitary sewer will run from the existing services running along Gabriel Street to the proposed building.
-The drawing indicates that the invert elevations of the underground services will be as deep as Elevation 62.00 m.
+The EXP site servicing plan, drawing C100, dated October 4, 2024, indicates that a new watermain and sanitary sewer will run from the existing services running along Maisonneuve Avenue to the northern extent of the proposed building.
+The drawing indicates that the invert elevations of the underground services will be as deep as Elevation 61.32 m.